rozlynboutin/microbiome_helper/Quick-Introduction-to-GNU-Parallel.md

 ### Piping commands from a file

-You can also pipe lines of a file to parallel.
-As an example I will use a simple bash loop to write the commands we ran above to a file and then input these commands line-by-line to parallel.
+You can also pipe lines of a file to _parallel_.
+As an example I will use a simple bash loop to write the commands we ran above to a file and then input these commands line-by-line to _parallel_.
 For this example writing a bash loop is much more complicated then just running the commands using either of the methods shown above, but I'll show it anyway since it could be useful in other contexts.

 Make new output folder: